dataclay/cli-tools/README.md

 Start Templater from the command line by entering the name of the launcher script file followed by some arguments.
 If you don't supply the required arguments, the launcher script will output its usage, documentation, and examples.

-For example, assuming your file system has a directory named `WeatherForecast` containing the required files as listed in [Requirements for running the Templater CLI](#requirements), and that the environment is running Adobe After Effects CC 2015, you would follow these steps to invoke Templater from the command line:
+For example, assuming your file system has a directory named `WeatherForecast` containing the required files as listed in [Requirements for running the Templater CLI](#requirements), and that the environment is running Adobe After Effects 2022, you would follow these steps to invoke Templater from the command line:

 1. On Windows, start a new Powershell terminal.
 On macOS, start a new terminal session.
 2. Change into the `WeatherForecast` directory.
 On Windows, use `cd C:\Templater\WeatherForecast`.
 On macOS, use `cd ~/Templates/WeatherForecast`